11 Really Unique Gifts for People Who are Tough to Please

 - Cons: The logo/graphic can’t be customized, which would make these even more unique.

-Buy These for the Totally Unique Hipster
+Buy This Gift for the Totally Unique Hipster

 Toms Shoes are already about as hip as you can get.
 But there’s one way to give them even more hipster cred: making sure no one else will ever have the exact same pair.
 You can get custom Toms on Etsy for around $100 (about twice the cost of normal Toms).
 You can get pretty much anything you can think of — from sports teams, to classic art pieces, to Disney characters, to movies, and everything in between — hand-painted on your Toms.